kvsakano/kvsakano.github.io/_posts/2023-10-11-How To Make A Webpage.md

     - Don't forget to create your keys on your machine & upload your public key to your GitHub account.

 3. <a href="https://www.ruby-lang.org/en/" target="_blank" style="color: DodgerBlue; font-weight: bold;">Ruby</a> (+ devkit package) - I used Ruby 2.7.2 which is an older version, but compatible with jekyll-scholar and <a href="https://open-research.gemmadanks.com/tutorials/how-to-use-jekyll-scholar-with-github-pages/" target="_blank" style="color: DodgerBlue; font-weight: bold;">recommended by researcher Gemma Danks</a>.
 (Thanks Gemma!)
+    - You will need to first install a Ruby version of >3.0.
+I downloaded the <a href="https://rubyinstaller.org/downloads/archives" target="_blank" style="color: DodgerBlue; font-weight: bold;">Ruby+Devkit 3.2.2-1 (x64)</a>. installer.
-    - Run `ridk install` on the last stage of the installation wizard (this installs gem)
+    - Run `ridk install` on the last stage of the installation wizard to install gem.
+Alternatively, if you check the box on the last page, it will auto run this command.
+Hit <b>Enter</b> a few times to install all the recommended packages.
-    - Open a new terminal and run `gem install Jekyll bundler`
+    - Open a new terminal and run `bundle install` and then `gem install Jekyll bundler`
     - Check if Jekyll has been installed by running `jekyll -v`
+    - Lastly, you'll need to install <a href="https://rubyinstaller.org/downloads/archives" target="_blank" style="color: DodgerBlue; font-weight: bold;">Ruby+Devkit 2.7.2-1 (x64)</a> and follow the rest of the instructions for downgrading ruby locally that Gemma detailed in her blog.

 #### Useful References